For any questions or problems in using this website, email us at firstname.lastname@example.org and we will take care of it right away.

-As an educator, his clinical summaries on simpleandpractical.com are helping clinicians in over 70 countries.
-At the University of Pennsylvania in Philadelphia, PA, where he is a Clinical Assistant Professor, he teaches a seminar in advanced psychopharmacology to senior residents.
-He is also actively involved in continuing medical education in his capacity as Chair of the Education Committees for both the Pennsylvania Psychiatric Society and the Philadelphia Psychiatric Society.
-Dr. Mago is also an Associate Editor of the periodical Current Psychiatry.
+As an educator, his practical guides in psychopharmacology are helping thousands of mental health clinicians in over 70 countries.
+At the University of Pennsylvania in Philadelphia, PA, he designed and leads a four-year psychopharmacology curriculum for psychiatry residents.
+He is also actively involved in continuing medical education in his capacity as chair of the education committees for both the Pennsylvania Psychiatric Society and the Philadelphia Psychiatric Society.
+Dr. Mago is also an associate editor of the periodical Current Psychiatry.

 When I give lectures or conduct workshops, on several occasions, clinicians in the audience have said to me: “We love your teaching because it is so simple and practical.”
 So when I launched my website, I knew what I had to call it: simpleandpractical.com!

 Why?
 Because you can comment, you can ask questions, you can see what other readers think.

 We welcome comments, questions, and feedback!
 Please use the form below: